top of page

 My dad spotted the homeless man before I did, as I sat on the porch playing with the latest gadget.
 My mother was in the kitchen making soup for dinner.
 It was almost finished, I guess my dad knew that, when he called the homeless man over.

 “Hey, are you hungry?”
-Is what I remember him asking the man, carrying a big bag over his shoulder.
-He nodded yes and my dad went into the house and brought back a huge bowl of soup with cornbread on the side.
-The man sat on the porch and ate, not many words said.
+That's what I remember him asking the man, carrying a big bag over his shoulder.
+He nodded yes, and my dad went into the house and brought back a massive bowl of soup with cornbread on the side.
+The man sat on the porch and ate, saying words.
 He finished the soup.
-My dad looked down at his feet, to which the man had no socks, and he went back into the house to get the man socks for his travels.
+My dad looked down at his feet, where the man had no socks, and he went back into the house to get the man socks for his travels.

 It wasn’t much, but I could see that it went a long way.
 The man was grateful as he continued on his journey.